tomlooman/tomlooman.github.io/_posts/2021-01-12-unreal-engine-cpp-action-roguelike-sample-project.md

 ## Description

-The game was built with a wide set of features to cover a variety of useful coding concepts to students including AI, multiplayer programming, save games, async asset loading, etc. Check out the non-exhaustive list of features below, I'm sure there is more that I forgot to include or that will drip in at a later time.
+The game was built with a wide set of features to cover a variety of useful coding concepts to students including AI, multiplayer programming, save games, async asset loading, etc. Check out the list of features below, I'm sure there is more that I forgot to include or that will drip in at a later time.
+Over the years I have continued to expand the project and keep it up to date with new Unreal Engine 5 releases and features.

-Those interested in a GAS ([Gameplay Ability System](https://docs.unrealengine.com/en-US/InteractiveExperiences/GameplayAbilitySystem/index.html)) style design might be keen to check out how we handled Abilities ([Action.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Public/SAction.h)) and Buffs/Debuffs ([ActionEffect.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Public/SActionEffect.h)) as this shares many similarities with GAS design, albeit its much simpler.
+Those interested in a GAS ([Gameplay Ability System](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-ability-system-for-unreal-engine)) style design might be keen to check out how we handled Abilities ([Action.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/ActionSystem/RogueAction.h)) and Buffs/Debuffs ([ActionEffect.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/ActionSystem/RogueActionEffect.h)) as this shares many similarities with GAS design, although its much simpler.

-At the time of writing, there isn't a whole lot that makes this a real 'roguelike' with things like permadeath or proper RNG.
-But, I hope to extend this project later on with more relevant features to have a proper game loop to earn the name 'Action Roguelike'.
+At the time of writing, there isn't a whole lot that makes this a real 'rogue-like' with things like permadeath gameflow or proper randomized gameplay through levels and powerups.
+However it has laid the groundwork in support of all those features and work will continue on this project as it has for the past few years.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8jDCtT88bdk?si=xYnswyOyk4r28874" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>